 Simply put, marketing wants traffic.
 Traffic brings in leads.
 Leads turn to sales.

-However, research firms are now telling us that there is a new traffic referrer that is on the brink of dethroning search engines: Social media.
+However, research firms are now telling us that there is a new traffic referrer that is on the brink of dethroning search engines and SEO marketing in general: Social media.

-More alarmingly for search engine marketing practitioners, BuzzFeed, citing a yet unpublished detailed report by Shareaholic, said that in 2014, social has literally crossed paths with search.
+More alarmingly for search engine marketing practitioners, BuzzFeed, citing a yet unpublished detailed report by Shareaholic, said that in 2014, social has literally crossed paths with the search tool.

 Search is dying.
 Now what?

-Time to wind down all efforts to bid your way through key words.
+Time to wind down all SEO marketing efforts to bid your way through keywords.
 What you need to do is to make your content interesting for real people, not search engines.
 This, after all, is the cornerstone even for white hat SEO.
-In producing content, Google’s own webmaster guidelines reminds us to answer these questions: “Does this help my users?
+In producing content, Google’s own webmaster guidelines, reminds us to answer these questions: “Does this help my users?
 Would I do this if search engines didn’t exist?”

 Our recommendation: Get really good writers with excellent journalism backgrounds.
 Give them a free hand in creating content that will make your brand relevant, and for heaven’s sake, let these content bring traffic to your website.

-Online media is too important to be left in the hands of webspammers, no matter how much they want you to think that they could lead people to your site using their SEO magic wands.
+Online media is too important to be left in the hands of web spammers, no matter how much they want you to think that they could lead people to your site using their SEO marketing magic wands.